-Apalutamide+ADT was associated with 5.56 expected life-years, as compared to 4.11 with ADT.
+Apalutamide+ADT was associated with 5.56 expected LY, as compared to 4.11 with ADT.
 QALYs for apalutamide+ADT and ADT were 4.84 and 3.51, respectively.
-The expected lifetime cost of apalutamide+ADT and ADT were \$255,633 and \$36,582, respectively.
-The resultant ICER for apalutamide+ADT versus ADT was \$164,700/QALY.
+The expected lifetime costs of apalutamide+ADT and ADT were \$255 633 and \$36 582, respectively.
+The resultant ICER for apalutamide+ADT vs. ADT was \$164 700/QALY.
 Table 1 presents the disaggregate health outcomes and cost for each strategy.

-Figure 1 depicts the cost-effectiveness acceptability curve.
-At cost-effectiveness thresholds less than \$100,000/QALY, ADT was the preferred therapeutic strategy.
+Fig. 1 depicts the cost-effectiveness acceptability curve.
+At cost-effectiveness thresholds less than \$100 000/QALY, ADT was the preferred therapeutic strategy.